Rogue-1/HTB/Machines/Linux/Awkward.md

-Upon inspection of app.js I found references to /api and /hr.
+Upon inspection of Webpack/src files(In the webpage inspector) I found references to api and hr.
 Trying /hr brought me to a dashboard.
-Later I learned this had only worked becuase I had set my cookie to token=admin when trying other things.
+It was also required to change the cookie to admin.
+I am pretty sure you can change it to anything and it will work.